 MISSION:

 Improved Threat Detection System (ITDS) is the next generation Missile Warning and Threat Detection System.
 It will provide a higher resolution two color infrared sensor suite with a threat agnostic approach to aircraft survivability.
-ITDS will be fielded to multiple Army Aviation platforms.
+ITDS is expected to field to the Future Long Range Assault Aircraft (FLRAA) and the enduring fleet.

 DESCRIPTION: